 If you would like to read the full inspection report - and we strongly advise that you do - please go here.

-The WhichSchoolAdvisor.com parent survey supported the opinions expressed in the KHDA survey, with the majority of parents extremely happy with the school.
+The WhichSchoolAdvisor.com parent survey shows that the majority of parents are extremely happy with the school.
 In particular, over 80% believed that their children enjoyed going to school a 'tremendous amount', whilst a minimal 13% had even considered a move to another school (compared with a UAE average of 36%).
 95% were fully satisfied with the academic performance of their child, with the same percentage saying that they would recommend the school.
 63% of parents believed that the fees at Repton Al Barsha represented value for money, with a mere 7% disagreeing with this view.

 If you are a parent, teacher or Secondary student at Repton Al Barsha School, please share your opinions with other potential members of your community by completing our survey here.